Homosexuality in Japan: Pre-Meiji Japan

 Historically, the Shinto religion "had no special code of morals and seems to have regarded sex as a natural phenomenon to be enjoyed with few inhibitions."
 While Shinto beliefs are diverse, Japanese Shintoism historically did not condemn homosexuality, unlike bestiality and incest.
 A variety of obscure literary references to same-sex love exist in ancient sources, such as Japanese mythology, but many of these are so subtle as to be unreliable.
 Additionally, they could be conflated with profuse declarations of affection for friends of the same sex, which were common.
 Due to the Chinese influence of Confucianism and Buddhism, homosexuality was socially discouraged.

 Nevertheless, references do exist, and they become more numerous in the Heian period, roughly in the 11th century.
 For example, in The Tale of Genji, written in the early 11th century, men are frequently moved by the beauty of youths.
-In one scene the hero rejects a lady and instead sleeps with her young brother: "Genji pulled the boy down beside him ...
-Genji, for his part, or so one is informed, found the boy more attractive than his chilly sister".
+At the conclusion of Chapter 2, the hero, having failed to win over a woman he desires, settles for her younger brother: "Ah well then," His Lordship sighed, as he brought him down to lie beside him, "at least you will not desert me."
+The lad was most delighted at finding himself embraced by one so youthful, charming, and distinguished.
+His Lordship, it is said, was likewise pleased at the warmth of this fraternal company, judging him to be far preferable to his ice-cold sister."
 The Tale of Genji is a novel, but there are several Heian-era diaries that contain references to homosexual acts and practices.
 Some of these contain references to Emperors involved in homosexual relationships with "handsome boys retained for sexual purposes".